bufbuild/protobuf-es/MANUAL.md

 stream.end();
 ```

-Parse size-delimited messages with `sizeDelimitedDecodeStream`.
-The function expects an `AsyncIterable<Uint8Array>`, so
+You can parse size-delimited messages with `sizeDelimitedDecodeStream`.
+The function expects an `AsyncIterable<Uint8Array>`,
-it works with Node.js out of the box, and can be easily adapted to other stream APIs:
+so it works with Node.js out of the box and can be easily adapted to other stream APIs:

 ```typescript
 import { sizeDelimitedDecodeStream } from "@bufbuild/protobuf/wire";